rolfmadsen/opensearch_python_requests/README.md

 ## 1.0 index.py

-The index.py file is the main file and the goal is to abstract most primari functions to separat libraries/modules.
+The index.py file is the main file and the goal is to abstract most primary functions to separat libraries/modules.

 ### 1.1 data/mostfrequentqueries.json

-The mostfrequentqueries JSON file contains 10 query strings picked at random from a list of 7788 query strings that represent 50% of all user queries performed on the danish public library websites.
+The mostfrequentqueries.json file contains 10 query strings picked at random from a list of 7788 query strings that represent 50% of all user queries performed on the danish public library websites.

 ### 1.2 Import data from a JSON file